einargs/tnhimss-bill/README.md

 8. change to the `bill-site` directory and run `pnpm install`.
 Now you can run the website with `pnpm run dev`.

+# Windows
+On windows using windows bash you can use `source windows-start-python.sh` to enter the virtual environment with all of the packages installed.
+You need to do this every time you open a new bash terminal.

 # FHIR Documentation
 You can run a python documentation server locally with `pydoc -b` or `python -m pydoc -b`.
 This will open up a web page that lists all of the